hanshuebner/netzhansa/content/post/ace-build-1.md

-The [Jupiter Ace](https://en.wikipedia.org/wiki/Jupiter_Ace) was a home computer similar to the Sinclair ZX series, and in fact it was designed by the some engineers that previously worked for Sinclair research.
+The [Jupiter Ace](https://en.wikipedia.org/wiki/Jupiter_Ace) was a home computer similar to the Sinclair ZX series, and in fact it was designed by some engineers that previously worked for Sinclair research.
 It thus does not come as a surprise that the Jupiter Ace was similar to the Sinclair systems in several respects: It used a Zilog Z80 CPU and it had a rubber keyboard not unlike the ZX Spectrum.